-- In the movie Thomas and the Magic Railroad, the audience is supposedly responsible for putting the cushion out to break the conductor's, played by Alec Baldwin, fall.
+- In the movie Thomas and the Magic Railroad, the audience is supposedly responsible for putting the cushion out to break Mr. Conductor's fall.
 This is averted in the two series the film was based on, however.

 - The Oogieloves in the Big Balloon Adventure tried to do this with instructions at the beginning of the film encouraging the children to do certain things when certain events in the film took place.
 The few parents who thought this would be a good idea regretted the decision when the kids would run loose all over the movie theater and disrupted everyone else's time there.

-- The TV show watched by Millie Fahrenheit 451 has the protagonist's wife Millie, who is utterly obsessed with her TV Room.
+- The TV show watched by Millie in Fahrenheit 451 has the protagonist's wife Millie, who is utterly obsessed with her TV Room.
 Not a room containing a TV, mind you; a room where nearly all the walls are televisions.
 Her favorite show (and many others, no doubt) has the gimmick of mailing episode's script a few days ahead of time, letting viewers memorize their lines.
 During the show, a light in the corner of the screen indicates when the viewer is supposed to speak.
 All Millie thinks about are the characters of the show, and she even demands that her husband replace the final wall of the room with a fourth TV so she can feel more immersed.
 No Fourth Wall, indeed.

 - Mo Willems' Pigeon series of books, beginning with Don't Let the Pigeon Drive the Bus present this in literary format, encouraging the readers to shout out "No!" when the Pigeon begs to do something he's not allowed to do, like driving the bus.
 Some of these stories were later adapted for DVD by Scholastic and Weston Woods.
 There are other children's picture books that have adopted this format as well.